deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 </table>
 ### **12. What are differences between Iterator and ListIterator?**

-a.
-We can use Iterator to traverse Set and List collection.
+* We can use Iterator to traverse Set and List collection.
 Whereas ListIterator can be used with Lists only
-b.
-Iterator can traverse in forward direction only.
+* Iterator can traverse in forward direction only.
 Whereas ListIterator can be used to traverse in both directions.
-c.
-ListIterator inherits from Iterator interface and comes with extra functionalities like adding an element, replacing an element, getting index positon for previous and next elements.
+* ListIterator inherits from Iterator interface and comes with extra functionalities like adding an element, replacing an element, getting index positon for previous and next elements.

 ### **13. What are the different ways to iterate over list?**